benhmoore/Argon/README.md

 ####Live Example: http://byteaspect.com/cidar/

 Cenny.js was created to make building powerful real-time web apps simple, even managing users.
-You won't have to touch a single line of server code if you don't want to.
+Meant for client-side developers, you won't have to touch a single line of server code if you don't want to.
 It's all easily accessed with pure Javascript.
-No networking code here.

 **Documentation Order**: